lifeisstillgood/TomorrowsManifesto/chapterone.rst

 anyway have less usage not more
 Simplest urban planning and encironmental solution - car parking tax. the cost of a car run needs to be equal to its extrrnalities costs -

+a reliable wlectric car shared behicle service might actually be best urban planing an encioronemnt solutio - commuting by uner ?

 Peak Globalisation
 ------------------